vocksel/custom-roblox-services/README.md

 There are many helpful built-in services, but games are complex and require very specific handling at times.
 The built in services can't account for every use case, which is where custom services come in.

+This system is intended for use with FilteringEnabled.
+Your mileage may vary without it.

 ## Usage Example

 Here's a service in its simplest form: